Bahrain at a Glance

 The sponsor can be an individual, a company or an institution.
 In most cases, your employer will act as your sponsor.
 If you don’t have an employer in Bahrain, contact your country’s chamber of commerce in Bahrain.
 They may be able to either sponsor you or provide you with contact details of trustworthy individuals or companies in your field of employment who may be willing to act as your sponsor.

 If you are planning a short fact-finding trip to Bahrain prior to your assignment, a tourist or visit visa should be sufficient.
 Depending on your nationality, you may be able to obtain your visa upon arrival at the airport in Bahrain, provided you are in possession of a valid passport and a return or onward ticket.
 This arrangement applies to nationals from the following countries only: Australia, Canada, Hong Kong, Japan, the USA, and all countries of the EU/EEA.
-Passport holders of the above countries, plus Brunei, China, Korea, Malaysia, Singapore, and Thailand, can also apply for a multiple-entry visit visa directly at their respective Bahrain embassy without the need for a sponsor.
+However, Bahraini officials are in the midst of greatly expanding the scope of the visa upon arrival to 102 countries, such as India, Pakistan and South Africa to name but a few, in order to boost tourism.
+The new regulations are expected to be promulgated by January 2015.
+Passport holders of the formerly listed countries, plus Brunei, China, Korea, Malaysia, Singapore, and Thailand, can also apply for a multiple-entry visit visa directly at their respective Bahrain embassy without the need for a sponsor.

 Visitors from all other countries need to pre-arrange their visa through their sponsor – in this case usually a travel agency, the visitor’s embassy or the Directorate of Tourism at the Ministry of Information in Bahrain.
 You can find a list of registered sponsors on the eVisa website.
 You need to provide one passport-size photograph and a completed application form.